andreatramacere/jetset/doc/user_guide/documentation_notebooks/custom_emitters_distr/custom_emitters.rst

     --------------------------------------------------------------------------------

-you can alos skip the next cell, it is just to check
+you can also skip the next cell, it is just to check

 .. code:: ipython3